codehub-kirans/team-health-check/README.md

 ```

-3. Create view collection tables org_summary and team_summary with the following SQL queries:
+It also creates the view collection tables org_summary and team_summary with the following SQL queries:

 org_summary: